Relintai/pandemonium_engine_docs/modules/terraman.md

 ### TerraLibraryMerger

-You will only have this if your godot also contains https://github.com/Relintai/texture_packer
+You will only have this if your pandemonium also contains https://github.com/Relintai/texture_packer

 You can assign any texture to your surfaces with this, and it will merge them together.